Cross burning: United States

-In France
+France

 Croix-de-Feu (/fr/, Cross of Fire) was a nationalist French league of the interwar period.

 Legal position in the United States

 In 2003, the Supreme Court of the United States invoked a stage adaptation of Sir Walter Scott's The Lady of the Lake in its Virginia v.
 Black decision as an example of a display of cross burning that was not intended "to intimidate a person or group of persons" when they struck down a Virginia statute that included the language "Any such burning of a cross shall be prima facie evidence of an intent to intimidate a person or group of persons" because it presumes that the "intent [is] to intimidate."